TosbackCgusBridge-Bot/CGUs-versions/Drudgereport/Privacy Policy.md

 Have difficulty tackling ad blockers?
 We've got the scoop on how to overcome this challenge on our blog!
 Check it out: goo.gl/Ztpbts #publishers

-About 3 days ago
+About 4 days ago

 My week on Twitter : 2 Mentions, 1.43K Mention Reach, 1 Like, 1 Retweet, 49 Retweet Reach.
 See yours with sumall.com/performan… pic.twitter.com/RHCT…

-About 4 days ago
+About 5 days ago

 Our biggest fans this week: @karysjones0425.
 Thank you! via sumall.com/thankyou?… pic.twitter.com/l3b7…

-About 5 days ago
+About 6 days ago

 .@Jambrose, our Marketing Operations Director, chats with @MediaPost Publishing Insider about how publishers can avoid pitfalls and thrive in an unstable digital environment.
 Check it out here: bit.ly/2toTN8U

-About 5 days ago
+About 6 days ago

 .@Requidan "There are thousands of discount relationships that exist for many businesses – what one views as controversial or polarizing is in the eye of the beholder."
 Read insights from industry leaders on what brands should do about the NRA via @TheDrum bit.ly/2oEqfhU

-Last week
+About 2 weeks ago

 Intermarkets is committed to bringing together advertisers and consumers via high-quality content across digital channels and devices.